CalCOFI/OceanView/README.md

 ## Credentials
 1. Vision API headers is stored in `/lib/src/api_keys.dart` which needs to be transferred privately.
+2. Google Map API is stored in `/android/local.properties` and `/ios/Runner/APIKey.plist` which need to be transferred privately.

 ## Lint Code
 - Please run `dart format .` in the project root folder everytime before pushing commits.